-The Elementary Administrative Team would like to take this opportunity to wish students and their families a successful 2018-19 school year.
-We hope this handbook provides useful information about our elementary program and our school district.
-Your individual elementary school will keep you up to date through school websites, school twitter, and PTO fliers.
+The Elementary Administrative Team would like to take this opportunity to wish students and their families a successful 2019-20 school year.
+We hope this handbook provides you with useful information about our elementary program and our school district.
+Your individual elementary school will keep you up-to-date through school websites, school twitter, and PTO fliers.
 We also encourage all parents to sign up for CV E-news, which is used to effectively and efficiently communicate both emergency and non-emergency news of both the district and individual schools.
-Visit www.cvschools.org to register for this service. www.cvschools.org to register for this service. www.cvschools.org to register for this service.
+Visit www.cvschools.org to register for this service.